 Three Ways to Improve Your Indoor Air Quality:

 - Stay up to date with the maintenance of your heating and cooling system

 Preventive maintenance is a key action you can take to ensure your indoor air quality is the best it can be.
 From the do-it-yourself activities like regularly cleaning and replacing filters to the scheduled preventive maintenance plan your professional HVAC service provider offers, you’ll ensure your family’s health and wellbeing is at the forefront.
 You’ll also enjoy the benefits of a more energy efficient system set to last as long as possible.

 - Use the latest tools to improve your air quality

 Improving your indoor air quality is a priority when considering the overall health and well-being of your family.
 To achieve optimal results, you may consider using products such as a Media Air Cleaner, which traps particles in your inside atmosphere as small as 1.0 micron, including pollen, dust, and dander; or a Dehumidifier to cleanse the air of excess moisture and prevents mold, bacteria and other particulates from growing.
 These types of products can prevent long-term health issues and take your air quality to the next level.

 - Consider upgrading to a more efficient and reliable HVAC system

 If your HVAC system is outdated and inefficient, it’s costing you money and impacting your indoor air quality.
 A newer system can actually save you money over time as it reduces energy costs and while improving your overall health and comfort levels.

-As we celebrate National Public Health Week and look for ways to improve our indoor air quality, keep in mind Stiles Heating & Cooling is here in the Athens area to help you with maintenance, repair and new installations.
+As we celebrate National Public Health Week and look for ways to improve our indoor air quality, keep in mind Stiles Heating, Cooling, & Plumbing is here in the Athens area to help you with maintenance, repair and new installations.
 Our industry-certified expert technicians are happy to brainstorm ways to improve your indoor air quality and put their experience to work for you today.